India's disease transition

 Across the world and over time, growth and development transform what people get sick and die of.

-The World Health Organisation splits the causes of death into three broad categories:
+The World Health Organization splits the causes of death into three broad categories:

 (i) communicable, maternal, perinatal and nutritional conditions - these include vector-borne diseases like malaria, as well as deaths from conditions associated with pregnancy, childbirth and early life